 This is the best option if you want to taste the fresh flavors.
 It’s the best way to rewarm pasta, spaghetti, pizza, and many other dishes.
 The oven can guarantee to reserve your dish flavor and texture, so you can use this method freely regardless of the way corn ears were cooked.

 Also, a big, sturdy oven will be a perfect life-saver when it comes to reheating a big batch of corn ears because there are 3 racks, which means plenty of space to fit all your corn ears in.

 Step 1: Preheat the oven to 400 Fahrenheit.
 Meanwhile, take the corn out of the fridge and let them sit for 5 minutes to regain room temperature.

-Step 2: Add a teaspoon of water and wrap the corn in aluminum foil, then place them on the baking tray.
+Step 2: Add 1 to 2 tablespoons of water to a baking dish.
+Wrap the corn in aluminum foil, then place them on the baking dish.
 The sheer thickness of aluminum foil will help retain moisture and allow the heat to be distributed evenly on all sides.